OK Bosna

 Odbojkaški Klub Bosna (Volleyball club Bosnia) is a volleyball club from Sarajevo, Bosnia and Herzegovina.
 The club was founded in 1947 and is part of the University Sport Society USD Bosna (Univerzitetsko Sportsko Društvo Bosna).
-The club plays its games in a stadium in the Ilijaš part of town.
+The club plays its games in a hall in the skenderija part of town.

 The Club used to play in the Yugoslav Volleyball League and today plays in the Premier League of Volleyball of Bosnia and Herzegovina.